Timothy Jones Jr.: Verdict

 After 15 days of testimony, on June 4, 2019, a jury found Timothy Jones guilty of all five counts of murder.
 On June 13, a jury agreed on the existence of an aggravating circumstance and sentenced Jones to death.
 (Note: In South Carolina, death penalty trials must be done in two parts: one to determine guilt and the second to sentence the accused.)
 Jones was one of two men sentenced to death in South Carolina in 2019.
 As of 2023 he is awaiting execution on death row.
 According to Lexington County officials, South Carolina taxpayers paid $647,653.27 for Jones's trial.

 Appeal

-In 2021 Jones requested the South Carolina Supreme Court to look at the case.
+In 2021, Jones requested the South Carolina Supreme Court to look at the case.
 Jones's attorney claims that the trial was unfair.
 On March 29, 2023, the Court issued an opinion affirming his conviction and death sentence.

+In media

+The murders and their effect on Jones' father Timothy Jones, Sr. were explored in Season 1 Episode 4 of the 2026 Discovery Channel documentary series Evil Lives Here: My Child the Killer, entitled "The Sins of Our Son."